Staff Writer Rachael Medina

 Best season: Winter

-Swami’s was once a hippie hot spot, but today, it offers some of the best surfing in the San Diego region—when the season’s right.
+You’ll find this San Diego surf spot by heading south of the Self-Realization Fellowship meditation center.
+Swami’s was once a hippie hot spot.
+Today, it offers some of the best surfing in the San Diego region—when the season’s right.
 Unlike Oceanside, conditions at Swami’s can be tranquil enough to accommodate beginners who are looking to upgrade their skills in a challenging duel against the ocean.
 For a calmer experience, head toward the shallow reefs and try to hit the quieter breaks along the shore, but leave the barrels to the more experienced surfers.

-The Encinitas beach has grown in popularity over the years and can sometimes be difficult to navigate.
+This surf beach in San Diego has grown in popularity over the years and can sometimes be difficult to navigate.
 But if you can get through the crowds of locals and experience the walls, you’ll understand why it’s considered to be among the city’s top point breaks.

 Need to grab a new board in order to feel confident tackling these swells?
 Head over to Hansen Surfboards—one of the coolest surf shops in San Diego—to peruse the selection before paddling out to find inner peace.